Eziclip

 Drop as many as you like — they compress in your browser, then download as one zip.

-Compress a whole folder at once
+Compress and convert a whole folder at once

 Pick a level, see the result before you save